xcart/xcart-docs/_pages/kb_en/general_setup/store_security/htaccess.md

 Allow from 127.0.0.1
 Satisfy any
 ```
-To find out your server's external IP, contact your hosting provider support team or run something like the following in the Terminal:
+To find out your server's external IP, contact your hosting provider support team.
+As an alternative option, you can obtain the IP by executing the following command on the server (for example, via SSH):

 ```
 curl ipv4bot.whatismyipaddress.com